-Options also asserts that by Mr P signing an acknowledgement of the pension rights he was giving up during the transfer, this meant he should have known he could complain back in
+Options asserts that by Mr P signing an acknowledgement of the pension rights he was giving up during the transfer, this meant he should have known he could complain.

-2012.
 The evidence I have seen doesn't indicate that Mr P had any desire to move his pension until he spoke with Caledonian and was told he could achieve a better return if he was to move it.
 So, his motivation to move wasn't, as Options has said, that he wanted his beneficiaries to be able to take a lump sum in the event of his untimely death.

 Mr P's complaint is that Options didn't conduct sufficient due diligence on Caledonian and should have prevented his pension transfer.
 And I can't see that signing a declaration about what he was giving up would have highlighted to Mr P that he had incurred a loss for which Options might be responsible.
-So he wouldn't have seen any need to conduct further investigations back in 2012 to determine if he had cause for complaint either.
+So he wouldn't have seen any need to conduct further investigations back in 2012 to determine if he had cause for complaint.
 And even if he had done so, it's unlikely that he would have understood at the time that Options may have been responsible, it being Caledonian that had advised him on the transfer.

-Mr P approached his representative in late 2023, who he then appointed to look into whether he may have a claim.
-And it was thereafter that it was first confirmed to him what may have gone wrong, and that Options may be responsible for it.
+Mr P made enquiries online in 2019 and was directed to his representative who he then appointed to look into whether he may have a claim.
+That's when he first knew something may have gone wrong and that Options may be responsible for it.

-So, it's my finding that Mr P more likely than not only knew in 2023, when he consulted his representative, that he might be able to complain.
-And that although six years from when the transfer and the FPI investment was made have expired, Mr P has brought his complaint within three years from when he should reasonably have known something was wrong, he'd suffered a loss and could complain to Options about it.
-So, I've decided that we can consider the merits of Mr P's complaint.
+So, it's my finding that Mr P only knew in late 2019, when he consulted his representative, that he might be able to complain.
+And that although six years from when the transfer and FPI investment was made have expired, Mr P has brought his complaint within three years from when he should reasonably have known something was wrong, he'd suffered a loss and could complain to Options about it.
+So, we can consider the merits of Mr P's complaint.